Perfect Blue is a psychological anime thriller that will have you scratching your head with confusion.

 In reality, she’s haunted by a version of her J-pop self who taunts her mercilessly about being a diva who doesn’t deserve success… or is it real?
 The blog seems to be conveying her subconscious thoughts, and layers of reality shift and bend around her.

-Days skip and repeat, each time subtly different, like she’s repeating takes on set and her life is a film.
-One moment she’s a genuine murder suspect, and within the blink of an eye it’s all a part of the story she’s filming.
+Days skip and repeat in Perfect Blue, each time subtly different like she’s repeating takes on set and her life is a film.
+One moment she’s a genuine murder suspect and, within the blink of an eye, it’s all a part of the story she’s filming.
 Me-Mania is contacted by J-pop Mima to kill actress-Mima, but even that may be a part of her delusion.

 Who is the real Mima?
 Reality is questionable at every turn, and just when you think you’re on solid ground you realise you’re standing in quicksand.
 It’s no wonder Terry Gilliam likes it too.